How to Appeal Your Financial Aid Award

 Does the following scenario sound familiar?
 You and your student have your sights set on your top-choice school—perhaps one that is expensive, even a stretch for what you’ve budgeted and saved for college.
-You’ve determined the cost of attendance and taken all the possible steps to maximize your financial aid package: submitted the FAFSA, interviewed with financial aid counselors, and applied for grants and scholarships.
+You’ve determined the cost of attendance and taken all the possible steps to maximize your financial aid package: submitted the FAFSA or CSS Profile, built a balanced list, and applied for grants and scholarships.
 Nonetheless, when your financial aid award letter finally arrives, the results are...disappointing.

 Do not despair!
 You can, and should, request more aid to meet your financial needs.
 Here we will cover who is eligible to appeal a financial aid award, how to go about doing so, what to do if your appeal is rejected - and the likelihood of it succeeding.
 We even have a template that you can use to get started on your appeal letter.

 If you have received an offer of financial aid that is insufficient or with which you are dissatisfied, then you have every right to appeal the award.
 Appeals are most often successful when a significant change affecting the student’s financial situation, such as the death of a parent, serious illness, job or income loss, or divorce, has occurred.
 However, any student who has received an insufficient offer of financial aid is eligible to appeal.
 If you have received a more generous offer from another college, for example, you can appeal for more aid also.
 Appeals can relate to either merit aid or need-based aid.

 Students who face a loss of funding due to poor academic performance may also submit appeals.